stefanbohne/bynar/docs/language.rst

 .. productionlist:: versailles
     CallStmt : "call" `Expression`

-The call statement is used for function that have only side-effects.
+The call statement is used for functions that have only side-effects.
 Their return type must be `Unit`. `call x` is actually equivalent to `for () from x`.

 TODO: side-effects